ricpacca/magicset/README.md

 Calling equals method on any of these implementations will follow the same behaviour of an AbstractSet, i.e. it works properly across different implementations of the Set interface (e.g. checking equality between a LinkedMagicHashset and a HashSet will return true if they both have the same elements).

+## Contribute

+Please feel invited to contribute by creating a pull request to submit the code you would like to be included.

+Sample code and documentation are both very appreciated contributions.

+## License

+This project is distributed under the terms of the MIT License.
+See file "LICENSE" for further reference.